ibm-cloud-security/appid-sample-code-snippets/angular-sample-spa/README.md

 # IBM Cloud AppID React Sample App

-The IBM Cloud AppID SDK can be used with React to create a secure single-page application.
+The IBM Cloud App ID SDK can be used with React to create a secure single-page application.
 You will need an IBM Cloud App ID instance with a single-page application created.
-Use the clientId and discoveryEndpoint from the application credentials to initialize the AppID instance.
+Use the client ID and discovery endpoint from your application credentials to initialize the App ID instance.

 ## Prerequisites
 * Node.js version 8 or later